RHIT-CSSE/csse332/labs/lab12/index.md

 to you about it.
 We would devise a plan that simplifies the problem as much as possible to make it doable within the time available.

+# Submission

+After our in-class discussions, please submit a small proposal (a couple paragraph at the most) listing your group members, your idea that you would like to implement, and a tentative plan at implementing it.
+It would be great if you could submit Markdown or PDF files, but please avoid Word like the plague.